athilalala/506-Tiktok-Trend-Analysis/README.md

 # TikTok Virality Prediction
 ## CS 506 — Final Project

-> 🎥 **Video Presentation:** [ADD YOUTUBE LINK HERE before 5/1]
+>  **Video Presentation:** [ADD YOUTUBE LINK HERE before 5/1]

 ---

 ## Project Description

-TikTok has become one of the most influential platforms for viral content, yet the factors that make a video go viral remain poorly understood.
-This project investigates the drivers of TikTok video virality using a multimodal machine learning approach.

-We combine **Natural Language Processing** on video transcription text and captions with **early engagement signals** (likes, shares, comments, video duration) to predict whether a video will perform above average.
-Our main model is a fine-tuned **DistilBERT transformer** that fuses semantic text understanding with structured engagement metadata — directly addressing the challenge of short, informal social media language that traditional bag-of-words models fail to capture.
+This project investigates the factors that drive TikTok video virality using a multimodal machine learning approach.
+We combine Natural Language Processing on video transcription text with early engagement signals (likes, shares, comments, video duration) to predict whether a TikTok video will perform above average within the first 24–72 hours of posting.
+Our main model is a fine-tuned DistilBERT transformer that fuses semantic text understanding with structured engagement metadata — directly addressing the challenge of short, informal social media language that traditional bag-of-words models fail to capture.
+We also train a Random Forest baseline using engagement features alone to measure the contribution of text-based NLP.
 **Project goals:**

-- Predict whether a TikTok video will go viral (above-median view count) using features available shortly after posting
-- Evaluate whether combining NLP on transcription text with engagement signals outperforms engagement features alone
-- Test model generalization on a completely unseen out-of-distribution dataset
+Predict whether a TikTok video will go viral (above-median view count) using features available shortly after posting Evaluate whether combining NLP on transcription text with engagement signals outperforms engagement features alone Test model generalization on a completely unseen out-of-distribution dataset

-**Key finding:** Our multimodal DistilBERT model achieves **AUC = 0.9943** on the test set.
-The most surprising result was that `claim_status` — whether a video makes a factual assertion — was the dominant predictor, with 98.2% of viral videos being "claim" type content.
+**Key finding:** Our multimodal DistilBERT model achieves AUC = 0.9943 on the test set.
+The most surprising result was that claim_status — whether a video makes a factual assertion rather than an opinion — was the dominant predictor, with 98.2% of viral videos being "claim" type content.
 ---

 ## How to Build and Run

+> **This is the most important section — follow these steps to fully reproduce our results.**

+### Prerequisites
+- Python 3.10+
+- GPU recommended for transformer (free T4 on Google Colab)
+- Kaggle account to download datasets

 ### Step 1 — Clone the repo
 ```bash